Understanding Garden Soil

 Composting 101

 Composting transforms kitchen scraps and yard waste into nutrient-rich "black gold" for your garden.
 It's free, environmentally friendly, and produces the best soil amendment available.
+In my 20 years of landscaping, I've never found a better soil amendment than well-made compost.

 What to Compost